 You can trust Cycling Weekly.
 Our team of experts put in hard miles testing cycling tech and will always share honest, unbiased advice to help you choose.
 Find out more about how we test.

 The Techalogic CR-1 is a rear light/camera all-in-one compact unit.
 It allows easy recording of an incident, should you need to submit evidence (let's hope not, though!), all in full 1080P HD quality, with a 120 degree wide angle lens.

 In addition the rear light has 6 different options depending on whether you're riding in the day or at night, including a solid light and various flashing modes.
 Settings can be easily configured using the RICAM app on your smartphone.

 Techalogic CR1 Rear Light and Camera: construction

-Similar to many of the other best bike cameras, the Techalogic CR-1 uses GoPro fixings to allow a variety of on-the-bike positions.
+Similar to many of the other best bike and helmet cameras, the Techalogic CR-1 uses GoPro fixings to allow a variety of on-the-bike positions.
 It comes with two sizes of seat post mount.
 The smaller diameter mount fits a 27.2mm seat post and the larger will work on a 30.9mm post.
 It is a fairly compact unit measuring 80mm by 47mm by 27mm, and it weighs in at 120 grams (4.5oz).